-Vegetarian restaurants and cafes in Russia with Google maps locations (so it would be easier for Indian people and other vegetarians to find vegetarian food in my country) – this page is coming soon and will be able to find it Here;
+Vegetarian restaurants, cafes and healthy food shops in Russia with Google maps locations (so it would be easier for Indian people and other vegetarians to find vegetarian food in my country) – you can find it Here;

-Sights of India – tips for visiting famous places, the list of not typical for tourists places to visit in India, with Google maps locations – you can find it Here;
+Sights of Delhi and other cities in India I have explored (tips for visiting famous places, the list of not typical for tourists places to visit in India, with Google maps locations) – you can find it Here;

-Upcoming events in Delhi – you can find it Here;
+Upcoming Russian Culture Center events in Delhi – you can find it Here;

-And the possibility to find and compare the cheapest air-tickets and hotels in the whole world – you can find it Here.
+The possibility to find and compare the cheapest air-tickets and hotels around the world (not selling) – you can find it Here;

 Thanks for staying with me!